tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 This direct connection can be set to higher baudrate then the path thru IO expander.
 Tested is 115200 baud.

-The pin 4 must be set LOW to activate the serial line. *It remains a mystery for now, why the pin is in HIGH state at boot.
-Not one of the firmwares sets it HIGH.
-Perhaps the bootloader does it.*
+The pin 4 must be changed to LOW to activate the serial line.

 With the serial of AVR connected to ESP8266 it can’t be used for USB sketch uploading and Serial Monitor as it is the case with other equipment connecting to UART serial connection.